Lickability/swift-best-practices/DocumentationAndComments.md

 ### Key Considerations
 * Focus on making your code as easy to understand as possible with clear variable names
-* Start comments with double slashes followed by a space i. e. `// Here is a comment`
+* Start comments with double slashes followed by a space e.g. `// Here is a comment`